Charge pumping with strong spin-orbit coupling: Fermi surface breathing, Berry curvature, and higher harmonic generation: dc and ac charge pumping

-As discussed above, the competition between exchange and spin-orbit coupling leads to a regime of parameters when the Fermi surface breathing induces higher harmonics due to the dramatic distortion of the Fermi surface.
-Importantly, we find that the harmonics are particularly strong for the intrinsic current contributions and rather negligible in the extrinsic contribution [compare Fig. \ref{fig:pump1}(c) with Fig. \ref{fig:pump1}(e), for instance].
+As discussed above, the competition between exchange and spin-orbit coupling leads to a regime of parameters where the Berry curvature in time-momentum space induces higher harmonics.
+Importantly, we find that the harmonics are particularly strong for the intrinsic current contributions and rather negligible in the extrinsic contribution.
 In the following, we focus on the intrinsic currents.
 Figure \ref{fig:pump5} shows such a situation, obtained when $\Delta=1$, $E_F=-1$, and $\theta=65^\circ$.
-The current along ${\bf x}$ possesses odd harmonics ($(2n+1)\omega$) whereas the current along ${\bf y}$ possesses even harmonics ($2n\omega$), due to symmetry (only $J_y$ produces a rectified, dc current).
 Although their magnitude decreases with the harmonics number (under the adiabatic assumption, our theory is based on a perturbative expansion of the magnetization dynamics), we find that in a certain region of Rashba strength, close to the maximum dc current obtained in Fig. \ref{fig:pump3}(a), i.e., $t_R\in[0.3,0.6]$, the first few harmonics are comparable in magnitude.
 This results in a rather complex time-dependence of the intrinsic signal, as shown in Figure \ref{fig:pump5}(b,d) for selected cases.